nextstrain/auspice/docs/index.rst

 .. warning::
    This site is currently only a stub, to show what's possible with Read The Docs for an umbrella documentation project.
    For the real documentation entry point, please go to `nextstrain.github.io/auspice/ <https://nextstrain.github.io/auspice/>`__.

+   This is the augur project's reference documentation.
+For the general Nextstrain docs, go here: :doc:`docs.nextstrain.org:index`

 .. image:: assets/splash.png